ngoctuhan/MLOps-LLM-Deployment/TensorRT/README.md

 ![Result will be show](images/output_benchmark.png)

+## Interageting with Triton

+Triton provides a client to interact with Triton.
+You can use it to test your model.

+Install triton client: ```pip install tritonclient[all]```

 ## Others

 We will have some models containing so many steps such as LLM or TT2.
 They are set of some models wrapping into a end-to-end model.